 Streaming online – know the risks

-• Did you know that last year over 3.2 million illegal streamers* had problems with their devices.
+• Did you know that last year almost 2.3 million illegal streamers* had their devices infected with viruses.

-*Illegal streamers are those who stream through a modified box, stick, add-on or via an authorised website.
+*Illegal streamers are those who stream through a modified box, stick, add-on or via an unauthorised website.

 For further information regarding these statistics, please contact the Industry Trust for IP Awareness via email.